Bear Brook State Park

 Discover the Power of Parks Programming

 Interpretive, nature-based programs will be offered at Bear Brook State Park all summer long as part of the Discover Power of Parks.
-Programs will be presented by Interpretive Ranger, Christie Conway in the park each week.
+Programs will be presented by our SCA Interpretive Rangers in the park each week.
 Check out the Bear Brook program schedule for more information.
 All programs are free with paid park admission.
 No pre-registration is required.

 Admission is $4 for adults; $2 for children ages 6-11; children ages 5 and under and NH residents age 65 and over are admitted free.
 Season passes are available.
 When park is unstaffed during the season, please use Iron Ranger (self-serve paystation).
 Rates are for the 2014 season and are subject to change.